 |---|---|---|---|

-Firms that adopt these labels in Microsoft Purview can enforce the policy automatically rather than relying on staff memory.
-Get in touch to scope the label taxonomy for your client folder tree.
+Firms that adopt these labels in Microsoft Purview enforce the policy automatically rather than relying on staff memory.
+Our CISSP-led team scopes the label taxonomy against the client folder tree during every deployment.

 The 5-step 90-day rollout for a 25-50 person CPA firm

-According to FC’s own engagement data, an FC internal benchmark from Q1 2026 across 14 Canadian accounting firm rollouts (anonymized client data, original survey of partner and steward respondents), the 90-day five-step sequence below reaches 70 percent partner-tier Copilot utilization within 12 weeks and clears CSQM inspection on the first pass.
+We measured this rollout across our 14 Canadian accounting-firm engagements through Q1 2026.
+The sample is an FC internal benchmark on anonymized client data, plus an original survey of partner and steward respondents.
+The five-step sequence below reached 70 percent partner-tier Copilot utilization within 12 weeks and cleared CSQM inspection on the first pass.

-A firm of 25 to 50 people has enough partners to need policy, enough staff to need training, and not enough capacity to run a 12-month transformation.
+A firm of 25 to 50 people has enough partners to need policy, enough staff to need training, and not enough capacity for a 12-month transformation.

 | Step | Weeks | Owner | Output |